jhpce-jhu/jhpce_mkdocs/docs/files/files-overview.md

 Rsync argument recommendations.

 ## Best Practices
-Should users bother with compressing?
-No, because of underlying ZFS compression.

-But archiving files can be a good idea.
-Speeds up directory access (less metadata in directories).
-Simplifies transferring.
-Mention checksumming with md5sum.
+Think before hitting ++return++.
+Think again.
+There are few substitutes.

-Check beforehand that there will be sufficient space in destination before trying to import data or copy it around.
+Check beforehand that there will be sufficient space in destination before trying to import or create data or copy it around.

-Suggestions about backing up your critical files, such as using versioning systems.
+We protect home directories and project space with redundant arrays of disks.
+Some of our file systems are backed up daily to other locations.
+But ultimately **you** need to ensure that you have backups elsewhere of precious files.
+Consider creating a GitHub repo to hold programming code -- it represents a lot of effort.

+Don't bother compressing files in most cases because we have enabled compression on our ZFS file systems.

+Archiving old or infrequently-used files can be a good idea.
+It speeds up directory access (less metadata in directories).
+It simplifies transferring bulk data and checking on the success or failure.

+## Backups and Restores

+Home directories are backed up once a day.
+Users can access the last fourteen days of data themselves.
+Primary Investigators can request that we back up project spaces.
+Only a few have done so.

+Further information about this topic can be found in [this document](../storage/backups-restores.md)

 ## Data Protection Policies

-What do users need to know about cluster and university policies to protect certain classes of information?
-Within their own files and with respect to files copied out of databases like marketscan.
+We will be publishing information  about cluster and university policies for the protection of certain classes of information in [this document](../files/data-security.md).